pwilthew/Practical-Cybersecurity/NetworkForensics/README.md

 ![failed-auth](images/failed.png)

-In order to obtain somebody else's credentials to authenticate with the server, the attacker performed the Man In The Middle (MITM) tecnique.
+In order to obtain somebody else's credentials to authenticate with the server, the attacker performed the Man In The Middle (MITM) technique.

 Using `arpspoof`, he or she blasted out ARP packets telling **00:50:56:28:83:2f** and **00:50:56:39:85:81** that **192.168.209.10** and **192.168.209.128** were at **00:0c:29:56:c2:fe**